TBS1996/teton/README.md

 foo_agent will regularly ask the server how many agents are connected, to prove that agents can also request data from the server.

-get patient status by opening a new terminal and enter: "curl localhost:3000/status/foo_agent"
+get patient status by opening a new terminal and enter: `curl localhost:3000/status/foo_agent`

-To see that one agent can communicate with another, open a new terminal and enter: "cargo run -- bar_agent --observe foo_agent".
+To see that one agent can communicate with another, open a new terminal and enter: `cargo run -- bar_agent --observe foo_agent`.
-All arguments after --observe will be other agents that bar_agent will check the status of.
+All arguments after `--observe` will be other agents that bar_agent will check the status of.

-also try: "curl localhost:3000/check/foo_agent".
+also try: `curl localhost:3000/check/foo_agent`.

-to kill an agent: "curl localhost:3000/kill/:agent_id".
+to kill an agent: `curl localhost:3000/kill/:agent_id`.